food-path/app/README.md

 - Mobile development
 - Filtering the suggested list of restaurants based on ratings
 - Building a database of restaurants with all desired information (especially dietary considerations)
-- Connecting with external APIs (Yelp, Google, Instagram)
+- Connecting with external APIs (Yelp, Google, Instagram, Foursquare)

 ---------------------------------------